 It's tough to be a travel agent these days.

-With airlines cutting commissions and more people buying tickets by phone or on the Internet, it has become more difficult for travel agencies to stay afloat.
+With airlines cutting commissions and more people buying tickets by phone or on the Internet, travel agencies are having more trouble staying afloat.

 So when representatives from several local travel agencies gathered in Spring Hill on Oct.
 1, it seemed only natural that they talk about a way to increase their income.
 They decided to form a professional group and implement a standard set of fees on the services their members provide.

 Want to buy an airline ticket to visit your grandchildren in Long Island?
 That'll cost you an extra $10.
 Need to cancel your cruise or tour reservation?
 That'll be $25, please.

 Problem is, it's against the law for competitors to get together and set prices on their products.
 It's called collusion, or price-fixing, and it is a federal offense.